Piercingxx/Piercingxx/README.md

-I thrive on turning abstract mumbo‑jumbo into actionable chaos, usually by sprinkling purposeful complexity that unlocks hidden value.
+Sprinkling purposeful complexity to unlocks hidden value, I thrive on turning abstract mumbo‑jumbo into actionable chaos.
 Think of me as the *architect* of the inevitable *systemic avalanche*.